symplely/logger/README.md

 An simple, fast, asynchronous PSR-3 compatible logger.

-To have similar functionality as in Python's Async [aiologger](https://github.com/B2W-BIT/aiologger) Package.
+This `Logger` library is modeling itself to have similar functionality as in Python's Async [aiologger](https://github.com/B2W-BIT/aiologger) Package.

 ## Table of Contents